JablonskaAleksandra/ToDoList/README.md

 ## ✅ Project Status

-Project is: under evaluation 📝
+Project is: under evaluation... 📝

 Given that my task was to "copy" the page there is a pretty good chance that I did something differently or could have used better solutions.
 After feedback, the page will be edited and some changes will be made.